Alteryx Data Leak Exposes 123M Households: Breaking News

-Recently, the Alteryx data leak was exposed information on more than 120 million U.S. households, raising the risk of identity theft for American families.
+Recently, the Alteryx data leak exposed information on more than 120 million U.S. households, raising the risk of identity theft.

 The leaked data repository that was exposed contained a range of U.S. household data from Alteryx, a California-based marketing and data analytics company.